 Update March 2018: Eyetest confirms “slight improvement”.
 Decide I do not need to wear glasses anymore.
 Seem to be able to see well enough.

 Update September 2018: On the return leg from the Azores, I trapped my arm between a rope and a wire but, because of bad weather, did not take off my shirt for three days.
 Consequently, I failed to notice an enormous bruise developing.
 By the time I discovered it, the whole of the inside of my bicep was the same horrible colour as it had been some years ago when I had been ended up in hospital having intravenous antibiotics.
-Immediately, I tripled the dose of the supplement but, the next day, the infection had spread below the elbow and I was really worried.
+Immediately, I tripled the dose of the supplement but, the next day, the infection had spread below the elbow and I was really worried (remember, I carried no medicines).
 However, on the day after that, it stopped spreading.
 For several days it remained static and then – very gradually – it began to fade.
 Total recovery took about three weeks which was much longer than it had been with the antibiotics.
 However, this was natural healing and far preferable.
 I suppose the message is to have faith and be patient!